LimpingNinja/WCUnity/README.md

 # WCUnity
-Bare-bones remake of Wc1 in Unity
+Bare-bones remake of Wing Commander 1 in Unity